githedgehog/docs/docs/architecture/fabric.md

 # Hedgehog Network Fabric

-The Hedgehog Open Network Fabric is an open source network architecture that provides connectivity between virtual and physical workloads and provides a way to achieve network isolation between different groups of workloads using standar BGP EVPN and vxlan technology.
+The Hedgehog Open Network Fabric is an open source network architecture that provides connectivity between virtual and physical workloads and provides a way to achieve network isolation between different groups of workloads using standard BGP EVPN and vxlan technology.
 The fabric provides a standard kubernetes interfaces to manage the elements in the physical network and provides a mechanism to configure virtual networks and define attachments to these virtual networks.
 The Hedgehog Fabric provides isolation between different groups of workloads by placing them in different virtual